CleverRaven/Cataclysm-DDA/doc/COMPILING/COMPILING-CMAKE.md

 (for powershell the syntax is `$env:SDL2DIR="C:\path\to\SDL2-devel-2.0.9-VC"`).

-Make a build directory and run CMake's configuration step:
+### Make a build directory and run CMake's configuration step

 ```
 > cd <path to cdda sources>